No Man of Her Own (1932 film): Plot

-Card sharp Jerry "Babe" Stewart (Clark Gable) and his cronies, Kay Everly (Dorothy Mackaill), Charlie Vane (Grant Mitchell), and Vargas (Paul Ellis), cheat an unsuspecting Mr Morton (Walter Walker) at poker.
+Card sharp Jerry "Babe" Stewart and his cronies, Kay Everly, Charlie Vane, and Vargas, cheat an unsuspecting Mr Morton at poker.
 Afterward, when Babe breaks up with his girlfriend Kay, she threatens to turn him in to the police, but he is not worried.
-Police officer "Dickie" Collins (J. Farrell MacDonald), who has been following Babe, then drops in to inform him that he has told Morton the truth.
+Police officer "Dickie" Collins, who has been following Babe, then drops in to inform him that he has told Morton the truth.
 Worried, Babe decides to leave New York City for a while.
 He chooses the small town of Glendale, purely by chance.

-There he meets librarian Connie Randall (Carole Lombard), who is bored to death of Glendale, and tries to get better acquainted with her.
+There he meets librarian Connie Randall, who is bored to death of Glendale, and tries to get better acquainted with her.
 She plays hard to get, figuring it is the best way to interest someone as experienced as Babe, but finds it difficult to hide her attraction to him.
 When he is ready to return to New York, she appeals to the gambler in him, getting him to flip a coin to decide whether or not to get married.
 The coin comes up tails, and they do get married.

 Babe continues his cheating ways, while letting Connie think that he has a regular job.
 To fill the daytime hours when he is supposedly at his job, he persuades a stock broker friend to let him work as his assistant.
 He turns out to be good at it.
 Connie does not suspect anything until she sees Babe hide a stacked deck of cards in a secret compartment in the side of their card table prior to a fixed game one evening.
 She shuffles the cards and puts them back without anybody noticing.
 Babe and his confederates lose thousands of dollars as a result.